 My time as a Ben Fox Fellow was the most formative experience of medical school.
 The support I received to build a knowledge foundation in orthopaedics and pursue meaningful research is surpassed only by faculty members' dedication to serving as lifelong mentors.
 There is simply no better preparation for orthopaedic residency training.
-Chris Brusalis (BFF 2015-2016) Orthopaedic Surgery Resident, Hospital for Special Surgery The Benjamin Fox Fellowship allowed me to explore what "academic medicine" truly is from an insider's perspective.
+Chris Brusalis (BFF 2015-2016) Orthopaedic Sports Medicine and Shoulder Surgery Fellow · Rush University The Benjamin Fox Fellowship allowed me to explore what "academic medicine" truly is from an insider's perspective.
 I gained valuable knowledge and fundamental skills that I have translated both into my practice of orthopaedics as a resident and in conducting research.
 The experience both helped strengthen my application as an orthopaedic candidate and allowed me to form strong, life-long mentorship relationships which have been, and continue to be, truly valuable.

-Itai Gans (BFF 2012-2013) Orthopaedic Surgery Resident, Johns Hopkins
+Itai Gans (BFF 2012-2013)